Beyond asymptotic reasoning: the practicalities of a quantum ground state projector based on the wall-Chebyshev expansion: Numerical comparisons

 In this case, the wall-Chebyshev and imaginary time evolution projectors show similar convergence characteristics as before, while both the eigenstate filtering and the step function projector fail to converge to the correct state.
 We can understand this behaviour by considering the effect of the polynomials onto an arbitrary wavefunction in both scenarios, as seen in \Cref{fig:projector_barchart}.
 In the case of the eigenstate filter and step function, the guess for the ground state energy is used as the 0 of the rescaled Hamiltonian, while in the wall-Chebyshev case it corresponds to $-1$.
 If the true ground state is below this value, in the eigenstate filter case it will fall outside the width of the $\delta$ function, causing the contribution of the ground state to be damped.
 In the step function case, the main issue is the existence of excited states between the ground state and the estimate, which will also be left unchanged by the step function, rather than being damped.
 In the wall-Chebyshev case, the ground state now falls outside the $[-1,1]$ interval, where the function goes steeply towards infinity.
 As such, it will continue to be the most undamped contribution to the wavefunction even if the guess energy is not exact.
 While not shown in \Cref{fig:projector_barchart}, the same argument applies to the conventional imaginary time evolution operator.
-We note that, due to the rescaling required to apply the Hamiltonian through the LCU, the wall-Chebyshev projector does not in practice over-express the ground state if it lies below $-1$, as could be expected from \Cref{fig:cheby_poly}, but rather more strongly damps other contributions in order to maintain normalisation of the resulting wavefunction.
-This leads to a faster convergence to the ground state, at the cost of lower success probability in applying the operator, as more information is lost upon application.
-As can be seen from \Cref{fig:success_prob}, this is not a problem unless the initial overlap with the ground state is quite low.
+We note that, due to the rescaling required to apply the Hamiltonian through the LCU, the wall-Chebyshev projector does not in practice over-express the ground state if it lies below $-1$, as could be expected from \Cref{fig:cheby_poly}, but rather more strongly damps other contributions in order to maintain normalisation of the resulting wavefunction. { In effect, the resulting projector is

+}This leads to faster convergence to the ground state, at the cost of lower success probability in applying the operator, as more information is lost upon application. { Consider a normalised wavefunction with only two eigenstate contributions,